TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-02-alias-as-a-code-smell.md

     Do you have 2 class with the same name? `App\Entity\Product` and `App\Entity\Product`?
 Of course not.
 But **I bet you have at least 2 classes with the same *short name* `*\Product` and `*\Product`**.

     And that smells...
 Why?
-tweet: "New Post on #php 🐘 blog: Alias as a Code Smell"

 updated_since: "August 2020"
 updated_message: |